OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 ### Deflect

-* **Cost: **Free
+* **Cost:** Free

-* **Restrictions: **NGOs, human rights, independent media
+* **Restrictions:** NGOs, human rights, independent media

-* **About the organization and its business model: **Deflect is an open source project of eQualit.ie, a not-for-profit technology collective based in Montreal, Canada with deep roots in the human rights technology community.
+* **About the organization and its business model:** Deflect is an open source project of eQualit.ie, a not-for-profit technology collective based in Montreal, Canada with deep roots in the human rights technology community.
 Deflect is funded by NGOs and governments, including the US government, to provide Deflect services to protect the freedom of speech.
 Deflect does not disclose the websites they protect nor need approval to provide service.
 Deflect maintains servers with like-minded hosting companies around the world.

 * **Additional Services:** The Deflect team will support you getting on to their services.
 They have some grant funding available to pay for additional SSL Certificates and other related protection/recovery costs.
 Sites protected by Deflect can opt to add additional layers of security to their core site.

-* **Technical needs: **You will need the ability to change your nameservers.
+* **Technical needs:** You will need the ability to change your nameservers.

-* **Get Started Now: **[https://wiki.deflect.ca/signup/](https://wiki.deflect.ca/signup/).
+* **Get Started Now:** [https://wiki.deflect.ca/signup/](https://wiki.deflect.ca/signup/).
 See also [https://wiki.deflect.ca/wiki/Join_Deflect](https://wiki.deflect.ca/wiki/Join_Deflect)

 ### CloudFlare

-* **Cost: **Free for basic protection, $20/month to include SSL support, and up to $200/month for more advanced needs.
+* **Cost:** Free for basic protection, $20/month to include SSL support, and up to $200/month for more advanced needs.
 Paid customers receive preferential support and uptime guarantees.

-* **Restrictions: **Subject to US export controls, see also [https://blog.cloudflare.com/thoughts-on-abuse](https://blog.cloudflare.com/thoughts-on-abuse)
+* **Restrictions:** Subject to US export controls, see also [https://blog.cloudflare.com/thoughts-on-abuse](https://blog.cloudflare.com/thoughts-on-abuse)

-* **About the organization and its business model: **Cloudflare is a privately-held Delware-incorporated US for-profit company based in San Francisco.
+* **About the organization and its business model:** Cloudflare is a privately-held Delware-incorporated US for-profit company based in San Francisco.
 They maintain servers around the world ([https://www.cloudflare.com/network-map](https://www.cloudflare.com/network-map)) and comply with legal requests.
 It should be noted that part of CloudFlare’s defenses against DDoS attacks occasionally degrade access from the Tor network.
-This happens if someone is using Tor to abuse a service, and is *not*** **a policy decision to block Tor.
+This happens if someone is using Tor to abuse a service, and is **not** a policy decision to block Tor.
+See also [this blog post](http://blog.cloudflare.com/cloudflare-and-free-speech) for further policies from CloudFlare regarding free speech.
 Cloudflare is required to comply with US legal requests and National Security Letters.

 * **Technical needs: **You will need the ability to change your nameservers.